 Nothing.
 Tad’s full name is Tad.
 He is actually named after Tad Lincoln, Abraham Lincoln’s favorite son.
 Tad’s father is a big Civil War historian and Lincoln superfan.

 - How long does it take to get my order, jeez?!

-All orders are shipped on Friday mornings via United States Postal Service.
+Due to COVID-19, orders will ship once a month.
+We will be pack and ship on the 15th of every month.
 For domestic orders I would allow 5-7 business days and international orders I would allow 2-3 weeks.
 We will email you a tracking number on all orders on when we prepare shipments.